Overhead line crossing

-An overhead line crossing is the crossing of an obstacle—such as a traffic route, a river, a valley or a strait—by an overhead power line.
+An overhead line crossing (see Domain specific aliases) is the crossing of an obstacle (such as a traffic route, a river, a valley or a strait) by an overhead power line.
 The style of crossing depends on the local conditions and regulations at the time the power line is constructed.
 Overhead line crossings can sometimes require extensive construction and can also have operational issues.
 In such cases, those in charge of construction should consider whether a crossing of the obstacle would be better accomplished by an underground or submarine cable.

+Domain specific aliases

+Several related terms are used in engineering, regulatory, and planning contexts.

+These terms are partly overlapping and may differ slightly in scope or emphasis.